 Clear Cache, Cookies and History in Chrome

-The controls to clear your Cookies, Browsing history, cache and other data in Chrome are all stored in the same screen.
+The controls to clear your Cookies, Browsing history, cache and other data in Chrome are all stored on the same screen.
 To display these controls and choose what you want to clear, follow these instructions.

 1. Click the Chrome menu button